-MBAS is a NMAS procured to increase the power transfer capability of the transmission network, to maximise the present value of net economic benefit to all those who produce, consume or transport electricity in the market.
-MBAS can be provided by entities including but not limited to Generators, Integrated Resource Providers, TNSPs and MarketCustomersgenerators, TNSPs, and market customers.
+MBAS is a NMAS procured to increase the power transfer capability of the transmission network, to maximise the present value of net economic benefit.
+MBAS can be provided by entities including but not limited to Generators, Integrated Resource Providers, TNSPs and Market Customers.